aliHabib123/astudio-assesment-alihabib/README.md

 ## Filtering

-The API supports filtering on both regular fields and EAV (Entity-Attribute-Value) attributes.
-You can apply filters using query parameters in the following format:
+The API supports dynamic filtering on both regular database fields and Entity-Attribute-Value (EAV) attributes.
+Filters can be applied using query parameters:

 ```
 GET /api/projects?filters[field:operator]=value